kakahu2015/darkflare/README.md

 - **Debug Mode**: For when things go wrong and you need to know why (spoiler: it's always DNS)
 - **Session Management**: Keeps your connections organized like a Type A personality
 - **TLS Security**: Because we're sneaky, not reckless

-## ☠️ Pending Features
-- **Include Spoofed Headers for Files**: Add real headers to the jpegs and php files to appear to be exactly and they are to be.
-Add more support for PDF, MOV, and MP4 files to make the traffic looks more realistic.

 ## 🚀 Quick Start